SureshShar/All-JS-Technologies/README.md

-# Contains all the use-full technology that should I work with and learn.
+# Contains code for all the use-full technology that should I work with and learn.

 Vue
 Nuxt
 React
+React-Native
 Angular
 AngularJs
+GraphQL-Apollo
+Java Language

 ## Install the Angular CLI